RafikFarhad/push-to-gcr-github-action/ReadMe.md

 ## Permissions
 The service key you provided must have the `Storage Admin` permission to push the image to GCR.
 It is possible to use a lower access level `Storage Object Admin`, but it will work only for already created registry.
+You must also add the `Storage Legacy Bucket Reader` permission to the `artifacts.<project id>.appspot.com` bucket for the given service account.

 [Reference 1](https://cloud.google.com/container-registry/docs/access-control)